 This incredible road trip through the far north of the North Island was our first introduction to New Zealand.
 We had no idea what to expect when we arrived but were thrilled when we set out.
-This road trip route past the beautiful rolling fields, spectacular coastline, and vertical cliff faces was an experience in itself.
+This road trip past the beautiful rolling fields, spectacular coastline, and vertical cliff faces was an experience.

-The Northland region offers some popular towns including the coastal town of Paihia.
-Paihia is a great starting point from exploring the Bay of Islands.
+The Northland region offers some popular towns, including the coastal town of Paihia.
+Paihia is a great starting point for exploring the Bay of Islands.
 Kaitaia is the last formal town and access point to the far north Cape Reinga.

 Some of the most popular activities in Northland are